Archie Cochrane: Early life and education

 He said, "I knew that there was no real evidence that anything we had to offer had any effect on tuberculosis, and I was afraid that I shortened the lives of some of my friends by unnecessary intervention."
 As a result, he spent his career urging the medical community to adopt the scientific method.

+Early career

-After the war he studied for a Diploma in Public Health at the London School of Hygiene & Tropical Medicine and spent a year at the Henry Phipps Institute in Philadelphia on a Rockefeller Fellowship.
-Cochrane joined the Medical Research Council's Pneumoconiosis Unit at Llandough Hospital, a part of Welsh National School of Medicine, now Cardiff University School of Medicine in 1948.
-Here he began a series of studies on the health of the population of Rhondda Fach — studies which pioneered the use of randomised controlled trials (RCTs).
+After the war, Cochrane studied for a Diploma in Public Health at the London School of Hygiene & Tropical Medicine, after which he spent a year at the Henry Phipps Institute in Philadelphia on a Rockefeller Fellowship.
+In 1948 he joined the scientific staff of the recently formed Medical Research Council's Pneumoconiosis Unit in the Welsh National School of Medicine (now Cardiff University School of Medicine) at Llandough Hospital, Penarth.
+While there he began his famous series of studies on the health of the population of Rhondda Fach — which pioneered the use of RCTs.

-Cardiff University has released an online video of the Rhondda Fach studies.
-The video shows some archive footage of the community study.
-Cochrane describes what he was looking for in the surveys.
+The website of the British Film Institute has a video of the Rhondda Fach studies in which Cochrane talks about his research.

-In 1956 Cochrane underwent a radical mastectomy to remove what was thought to be cancerous tissue in his right pectoralis minor and axilla.
+In 1956, Cochrane underwent a radical mastectomy to remove what was thought to be cancerous tissue in his right pectoralis minor and axilla.